developer-zebra/developer-zebra-site/src/ekd/1-6/samples/index.md

 ### EB SAP Portrait, Non-transparent

 **Layouts designed for apps that use the Enterprise Browser package for the SAP ITSmobile solution**.
-[About Enterprise Browser](/enterprise-browser/).
+[Learn more about EB for ITSmobile](https://techdocs.zebra.com/enterprise-browser/latest/guide/sap/).

 To use this layout in an EB app, set the app's `Config.xml` file as follows: